psychemedia/storytelling-notes/devils-violin.md

 And the Gypsy placed his lips to one of the openings of the fiddle, breathed into it, and played such a paasionate csardas, that the Devil skîpped about like one possessed, and the Gypsy himself was greatly astonished at his own playing — he thought he had never played like this.

 "Ah; I see now," said the Devil, when the Gypsy had finished playing, "I was a great fool to let myself be cheated by a Gypsy.
 Thou gavest me the fiddle, but without thy soul.
-Well, it is done, and cannot be helped; thou hast my gold and the fîddle, but thy playing will allure men into my net!"
+Well, it is done, and cannot be helped; thou hast my gold and the fiddle, but thy playing will allure men into my net!"

 From that time onwards the devils in hell no longer dance the valse but the csardas.
 And the Gypsy receives money for the csardas, which he alone can play so wonderfully.
 And the Devil, though he had been cheated by the Gypsy, lost nothing by it, as men are still flying înto his net the same as before.